brotherhoodMonk/gyan/rct.md

 this.setState({attribute: "new-value"});
 ===
 HOC-
-a higher-order component is a function that takes a component and returns a new component.
+1. a higher-order component is a function that takes a component and returns a new component.
-A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+2. it is an advanced technique in React for reusing component logic.
-Note that a HOC doesn’t modify the input component, nor does it use inheritance to copy its behavior.
+3. Note that a HOC doesn’t modify the input component, nor does it use inheritance to copy its behavior.
  Rather, a HOC composes the original component by wrapping it in a container component.
  A HOC is a pure function with zero side-effects.

 we can pass props to a wrapped component

-Don’t Use HOCs Inside the render Method
-React’s diffing algorithm (called reconciliation) uses component identity to determine whether it should update the existing subtree or throw it away and mount a new one.
-If the component returned from render is identical (===) to the component from the previous render, React recursively updates the subtree by diffing it with the new one.
-If they’re not equal, the previous subtree is unmounted completely.

-Refs Aren’t Passed Through
-If you add a ref to an element whose component is the result of a HOC, the ref refers to an instance of the outermost container component, not the wrapped component.
-The solution for this problem is to use the React.forwardRef API (introduced with React 16.3).

 // This function takes a component... function withSubscription(WrappedComponent, selectData, additionalParams) {